 Do not dig up your potatoes to see if they are growing!

 ‘Recipes for Resilience‘ covers the whole growing year, with gardening tips, seasonal recipes and historical background.
-I’m excited to announce that the typeset draft has now arrived on my desk, so a publication date will be available soon.
+I’m excited to announce that the book is now available through Amazon and other regular outlets!

 Meanwhile, I’m having to change publisher for the Resilience Handbook as well – if you want one of the limited first edition copies, order now!